IlyaSemenov/vue-valibot/README.md

 - `submit` is optional
 - `ref="form"` is optional (setting it will call HTML5 validation on the form before submit).

-For example, the minimal form, just for the sake of `submitting`:
+For example, the minimal use, just for the sake of `submitting`:

 ```ts
 import { useForm } from "vue-valibot-form"